NoPayneNoGame/hsbne.github.com/admin/dispute.md

 - Defeating or bypassing any kind of interlocks on tools, whether factory or HSBNE installed, for the purpose of using the tool rather than as part of a repair process.
 - Accessing or attempting to access the site without exec approval during a ban.
 - Continuing to engage in activities onsite or online other than collecting stored items during a ban.

+### Leniency for new members
+In the interest of fairness to newer members who are still getting used to HSBNE rules, the following applies:

+1. Any member whose combined length of membership with HSBNE is less than 3 months:
+    1. should receive a "quarter strength" ban for actions listed in schedule 1 and 2:
+        1. where no serious consequences have occured as a result of their action; and
+        2. they have not received a previous warning or ding related to the their action.
+    2. should receive a "half strength" ban for actions listed in schedule 1 and 2:
+	    1. where only mild consequences have occured as a result of their action; and
+       2. they have not received a previous warning or ding related to the their action.
+2. The ban strengths are defined as followed:
+	1. A "quarter strength" ban is defined as 25% of the length of the ban period specified in the ban schedule.
+	2. A "half strength" ban is defined as 50% of the length of the ban period specified in the ban schedule.